MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-timeouts.md

 These errors occur on the application side.
 The application sets a time out value and if the time out is reached, it cancels the query.
 On the SQL Server side, a query cancellation causes an Attention event ([error 3617](/sql/relational-databases/errors-events/mssqlserver-3617-database-engine-error)).
 If the time-out value is set to *0* (no time limit), the Database Engine will execute the query until it's completed.

-- In the .NET Framework [System.Data.SqlClient](/dotnet/api/system.data.sqlclient) namespace, the time-out value is set on the [CommandTimeout](/dotnet/api/system.data.sqlclient.sqlcommand.commandtimeout) property.
+- In .NET Framework [System.Data.SqlClient](/dotnet/api/system.data.sqlclient), the time-out value is set on the [CommandTimeout](/dotnet/api/system.data.sqlclient.sqlcommand.commandtimeout) property.
 - In ODBC API, it's set through the `SQL_ATTR_QUERY_TIMEOUT` attribute in the [SQLSetStmtAttr](/sql/odbc/reference/syntax/sqlsetstmtattr-function) function.
 - In Java Database Connectivity (JDBC) API, it's set through the [setQueryTimeout](/sql/connect/jdbc/reference/setquerytimeout-method-sqlserverstatement) method.